LogoLowBacklashGearbox

 Ratio usually decides stage count first

-Fast screen is useful, but boundary triggers matter
+Fast screen remains useful, but boundary triggers matter

-When ratio, backlash, or torque demand crosses tool boundaries, the best next step is engineering review with dimensional, stiffness, and thermal confirmation.
+When ratio, backlash, or torque demand crosses tool boundaries, the correct next step is engineering review with dimensional, stiffness, thermal, and life verification.

 Key Numbers and Decision Meaning